Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Motivating Observations

 \subsection{Experimental Results}

 We conducted experiments to verify whether the Taylor approximation (\cref{eq:barrier_approx}) accurately estimates the barrier between two SGD solutions. \cref{tab:taylor} presents the experimental results of model merging.
 Details about the datasets, network training procedures, and permutation search methods used in these experiments are described in \cref{app:experimental_setup}.
 In the table, we chose $\lambda = 1/2$ because it is empirically known that the midpoint between two models results in the highest loss~\citep{Ainsworth_ICLR_2023,Pena_CVPR_2023}.
-We used an algorithm similar to the backpropagation method~\citep{PRML,Pearlmutter_NC_1994} to efficiently compute $\bm{\mu}^\top \bmH$, which is required for the evaluation of \cref{eq:barrier_approx}.
-A negative value in the Barrier column indicates that the loss of the merged model is lower than that of the original (pre-merged) models.
+It is worth noting that \cite{Adilova_ICLR_2024} demonstrated that the location of the highest barrier shifts when one model is more generalized than the other, although not directly applicable to this paper as the two models are generalized to the same extent.
+We used the \texttt{vhp} function provided in the PyTroch library\footnote{\url{https://pytorch.org/docs/stable/generated/torch.autograd.functional.vhp.html}} to efficiently compute $\bm{\mu}^\top \bmH$, which is required for the evaluation of \cref{eq:barrier_approx}.
+A negative value in the Barrier column indicates that the loss of the merged model is lower than those of the original (pre-merged) models.

-The table shows that, except for the MNIST dataset, there is a large difference between the actual barrier values and those estimated by the Taylor approximation.
+The table shows that for all datasets, there is a significant difference between the actual barrier values and those estimated by the Taylor approximation.
 These differences are particularly large for VGG11 and ResNet20.
-Additionally, the table indicates that the $L_2$ distance changes by only about 6\% to 20\% from the original distance.
+Additionally, the table indicates that the $L^2$ distance changes by only about 6\% to 20\% from the original distance.
 This suggests that WM does not bring the models sufficiently close, at least not close enough for a second-order Taylor approximation to hold.